SuperHyperInstantFutureTime/TrackShift/data/web-content/help/usingTrackshift.md

 # Using TrackShift

-TrackShift organises your operations into the following sections:
+TrackShift organises your Record Label operations into the following sections:

 1. <a href="#products">Products</a>
 2. <a href="#costs">Costs</a>